nunobbras/react-native-macos-full-example/README.md

-#A Desktop OSX application done with react native that integrates native (objective-C) code.
-It also integrate with a REST backend.
+#A Desktop OSX application done with react native that integrates native (objective-C) code, integrated with a RESTful backend.

 ###Using the fabulous react-native-macos and some local, objective-C code.